codespin-ai/codespin/README.md

 - `--base-dir <dir path>`: Set the directory path relative to where files are generated.
 Defaults to the current directory.
 - `--parser <path to js file>`: Use this parser to process LLM results
 - `--no-parse`: Do not parse llm results.
 Print it as received.
-- `--single`: Specify that the prompt is for a single source file.
 - `--committed`: Use content from the previous commit rather than the working copy
 - `-h, --help`: Display help.